 Wisdom is relative.
 What is a wise move in one circumstance can be suicidal in another.
-Half the Night has many wisdoms to give its trope of characters.
-Khuda Baksh gives the wrestler’s advice to Mange Ram, a young player in a Nawab’s court in pre-independent India.
-Mange Ram, who is then sold to Lala Motichand, is trained by Sahdeyi, the chief of staff in the household, in both matters of domestic politics and of seduction.
+Half the Night has many pearls of wisdom to give its trope of characters.
+Khuda Baksh gives the wrestler’s advice to Mange Ram, a young player in Nawab’s court in pre-independent India.
+Mange Ram, who is then sold to Lala Motichand, is trained by Sahdeyi, the chief of staff in the household, in both matters of domestic politics and seduction.
 Lala Motichand is the quintessential patriarch guiding his sons, Dinanath and Diwanchand, while Diwanchand seeks wisdom from a kathavaachak in Banaras from whom he wishes to read the Ramcharitmanas more deeply.

 There is contemporary wisdom too.
 Makhan Lal, Motichand’s bastard son, receives it from poetry and Karl Marx, Vishwanath, the fourth character of the book, an award-winning writer who is narrating the stories of Motichand and Mange Ram, finds that the death of his son brings the wisdom that no accolade, no fame, no creative endeavour can bring him; and that is the wisdom of empathy.

 The Ghat of Bhakti

 Bhakti, or devotion, forms a second crux of the feelings that our characters have towards each other.
 Mange Ram’s devotion to Hanuman, which he embodies first as strength and then as servility to the Motichand family, Motichand and Dinanath’s devotion to their families and their wealth, Diwanchand’s devotion to Tulsi and his words are evident.